devops329/devops/instruction/jest/jest.md

 | **lcov**         | Creates an LCOV report, another popular format supported by CI tools for integration with coverage analysis platforms.                                           |
 | **clover**       | Generates a Clover coverage report.
 This format is specifically designed for the Clover code coverage tool, offering detailed metrics and analysis capabilities. |

-Some reporters output to the `coverage` directory while other output to the console.
+Some reporters output to the `coverage` directory while others output to the console.
 For example, the `text-summary` reporter will output the following to the console.

 ```sh
 =============================== Coverage summary ===============================